MSNP1381/MSNP1381/README.md

 ![visit Counts](https://visitcount.itsvg.in/api?id=Msnp1381&icon=5&color=1)

+### what is my forward path
+> These thing are my goal in Tech world some of them are achieved some of them not.
+> but with every check point you may notice all you knew was nothing and you have to learn more
+- #1 everything about agents and automation and autonomy
+- AI Democratizing
+- LLM Agents
+- Data Governance
+- I love every thing E2E and self-contained
 ### 🌟 Notable Projects:
 - **Cachooly**: A lightweight proxy for caching LLM API calls using MongoDB and JSON.
 It enhances response times and reduces costs in AI applications.
 Check it out [here](https://github.com/MSNP1381/Cachooly)! 💡
 - **Awesome AI Cheaters**: a project for reporting for AI content theft.Check it out [here](https://github.com/MSNP1381/awesome-persian-ai-cheaters)